wdk-docs/vscode-docs/docs/nodejs/nodejs-debugging.md

 ---
 Order: 3
 Area: nodejs
-TOCTitle: Node.js Debugging
+title: Node.js Debugging
-ContentId: 3AC4DBB5-1469-47FD-9CC2-6C94684D4A9D
+id: 3AC4DBB5-1469-47FD-9CC2-6C94684D4A9D
 PageTitle: Debug Node.js Apps using Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: The Visual Studio Code editor includes Node.js debugging support.
+description: The Visual Studio Code editor includes Node.js debugging support.
 Set breakpoints, step-in, inspect variables and more.
 MetaSocialImage: /assets/docs/editor/debugging/Debugging.png
 ---

 # Node.js debugging in VS Code

 The Visual Studio Code editor has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and many other languages that are transpiled into JavaScript.
 Setting up a project for Node.js debugging is straightforward with VS Code providing appropriate launch configuration defaults and snippets.

 There are a few ways you can debug your Node.js programs in VS Code:

-* Use [auto attach](#auto-attach) to debug processes you run in VS Code's integrated terminal.
+- Use [auto attach](#auto-attach) to debug processes you run in VS Code's integrated terminal.
-* Use the [JavaScript debug terminal](#javascript-debug-terminal), similar to using the integrated terminal.
+- Use the [JavaScript debug terminal](#javascript-debug-terminal), similar to using the integrated terminal.
-* Use a [launch config](#launch-configuration) to start your program, or [attach to a process](#attaching-to-nodejs) launched outside of VS Code.
+- Use a [launch config](#launch-configuration) to start your program, or [attach to a process](#attaching-to-nodejs) launched outside of VS Code.

 ## Auto Attach